 Data Governance

 Data governance is the mechanism (i.e., structures, processes, and policies) for organizational staff and leadership to manage data throughout the data lifecycle, while ensuring its security, exploring opportunities to share data for evidence-building activities, and using data for programmatic, evaluation and research purposes.
+It provides a foundation for consistency, transparency, and accountability in how data is collected, maintained, and used across an organization.
+Effective data governance also enables better decision-making by improving data quality, enhancing interoperability, and fostering a culture of responsible data stewardship.

 ACF’s data governance goals include:

-• Make data more usable, accessible, and protected to meet the operational and evidence-building data governance needs of ACF
+- Make data more usable, accessible, and protected to meet the operational and evidence-building data governance needs of ACF

-• Meet the operational and evidence-building data governance needs of ACF offices
+- Meet the operational and evidence-building data governance needs of ACF offices

-• Promote the reuse of ACF data for evidence-building purposes at the state, local, tribal, territory, and grant recipient levels
+- Promote the reuse of ACF data for evidence-building purposes at the state, local, tribal, territory, and grant recipient levels

-• Coordinates with the HHS Data Governance Board and HHS Data Council to ensure alignment of efforts and streamline data governance practices
+- Coordinates with the HHS Data Governance Board and HHS Data Council to ensure alignment of efforts and streamline data governance practices.

 Featured Resources